What is iron deficiency anaemia?

 Iron deficiency anaemia can occur in the following ways:

-- Blood loss – This can occur as a result of surgery or internal bleeding.
-Women with heavy menstruation (blood loss due to periods), pregnant women and those post childbirth can become iron deficent
+Blood loss – This can occur as a result of surgery or internal bleeding.
+Women with heavy menstruation (blood loss due to periods), pregnant women and those post childbirth can become iron deficient

 Additional causes and risk factors for iron deficiency anaemia in people with cancer include: